 Is chiropractic safe?

 Chiropractic treatment is recognized as a safe, non-invasive and drug-free, option available for the treatment of many types of pain, including back pain, headache, and neck pain.
 Chiropractors are licensed health care professionals who have completed a university degree and 4 years of chiropractic college leading to a Doctor of Chiropractic degree.
 The chiropractic industry is a self-regulating profession.
 Each provincial chiropractic regulatory body has the authority to grant a license to practice chiropractic.

 Your initial chiropractic consultation and your report of findings (ROF) are two separate appointments.
 Each will last approximately 30 – 45 minutes.
 If it’s found that chiropractic can help you, you will be given your first adjustment on your second appointment, after the doctor has reviewed your findings with you and gone over her recommendations.
 Subsequent appointments will be approximately 5 -10 minutes each time.

 Do I need X-rays?

 X-rays can play an important role in diagnosing issues with the spine.
 Not all patients require x-rays.
 Based on your history and the doctor’s findings, x-rays may or may not be recommended.
 If you have had x-rays taken, we recommend bringing copies or reports with you.
-We are proud to offer x-ray facilities on site.

 Can babies and children be treated with chiropractic?